MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/automatic-reconnection-lock-screen.md

 ms.date: 06/06/2023
 ---
 # Automatic Reconnection in RDS: Lock Screen Security
-Microsoft Remote Desktop Services offers a wide range of features designed to enhance your remote working experience.
+Microsoft Remote Desktop Services (RDS) offers a wide range of features designed to enhance your remote working experience.
 One such feature is Automatic Reconnection.

 Automatic Reconnection allows the client to seamlessly reconnect to their existing sessions, giving a smooth, uninterrupted user experience in case of temporary network disruptions.
 This behavior and protocol can be understood by visiting: [Automatic Reconnection | Microsoft Learn](https://learn.microsoft.com/openspecs/windows_protocols/ms-rdpbcgr/e729948a-3f4e-4568-9aef-d355e30b5389)